ZachGoooolik/Chapter_8_Supp/README.md

     EXERCISE 2
     Create a class called Prism, which does all the same things as rectangle, excpet that it uses a third attribute: Height.

-    also, it should have sets and gets for height, and include a new method: volume, which returns the volume of the prism.
+    also, it should have sets and gets for height, and include a new method: volume, which returns the volume of the prism..